Thursday – August 18, 2022

 – With this, we are again going to offer vendor time to visit each booth

-– Set-up on August 18th beginning at 7:00 am, registration starting at 7:15 am with conference at 8:00 am.
-The vendor booths will be located upstairs in 6 rooms and we will have 4-5 vendor booths in each room and participants of the conference will visit those rooms during the breaks.
+– Set-up on August 17th beginning at 7:00 am, registration starting at 7:15 am with conference starting at 8:00 am.
+The vendor booths will be located upstairs near the main conference room.

-– Fee for the day is $600 which will include food, breakfast and lunch (from Meier’s Catering) for up to 2 representatives from your agency
+Fee for the day is $700 which will include food, breakfast and lunch (from Meier’s Catering) for up to 2 representatives from your agency.
+There is also options for Non-Profit Vendor participation and discounted rates, contact us if interested at contact@utahswa.org.

-The cap for vendor booths wil be 25 this year.
-In registering, please let us know if you need power for your booth, so we know where to have your table located at the utah cultural celebration center.
+The cap for vendor booths will be 25 this year.
+In registering, please let us know if you need power for your booth, so we know where to have your table located at the Utah cultural celebration center.

 We look forward to having you take part in this wonderful opportunity to connect with our members!